Frequently Asked Questions

 Why repair and share?
 Because it’s fun!
 It’s empowering!
 It can save you money… And did we mention it keeps more money circulating locally which supports job creation and investment?!
 But there’s even more to it than that.

 Our predecessors often had no choice but to repair they had and share resources between families, neighbors, even entire communities.
 Resources were limited and our forbearers, knowing this, took care of what they had and relied on each other for what they didn’t.
 Today, we find ourselves in a social and economic climate that insists we consume ever more, indeed, that our happiness and status depend on it… that we “deserve” it.
 But that message rings false with our own experience: more new stuff isn’t actually making us happier.
 And it comes in sharp contrast with the reality of limited resources and a growing awareness about the collective impact of our individual choices.

 From the exploitation and endangerment of workers, to overflowing landfills and oceans full of plastic, what and how we consume matters.
 Extending the functional lives of our goods has big impacts on greenhouse gas emissions (GHGs), deforestation and water use, and especially on contamination from waste (notably, electronic waste).
 To move forward, it may help to embrace some of the principles of the past.
 We can even lean on an old adage for guidance: “Use it up.
 Wear it out.
 Make it do.
 Or do without.”
 And having looked at where we’ve been, we can plot a new course, a better course – one that leverages past lessons in service of a cleaner, more just, and happier future.

 We have the skills.
 We have the tools.
 And we have the power to make it happen.
 Let’s do this already!

+Mend it.
+Make it.
 Fix it.
-Make it.
-Mend it.
 Share it!